Nitah24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to print hello world
+Printing Hello, World to the standard output